 Productive and prominent programs in both basic and clinical research are fundamental to the development of clinical excellence and our academic mission.

 Dr. Alan Dardik is a surgeon-scientist who seeks to use the power of molecular biology to achieve a modern understanding of vascular disease, and to use the basic science laboratory to perform cutting edge research to ultimately benefit patients with vascular disease.
-The Dardik laboratory studies the healing and function of blood vessels and synthetic blood vessel substitutes that are used in patients having vascular bypass surgery.
+The Dardik laboratory studies the healing and function of blood vessels and synthetic blood vessel substitutes that are used in patients having vascular surgery.
+Current focus is mainly in understanding venous adaptation such as occurs during vein bypass adaptation and arteriovenous fistula maturation, delivery of stem cells to diabetic ulcers, and understanding patch healing during blood vessel closure.
 The laboratory is funded from NIH NHLBI and the VA, as well as from the Yale Department of Surgery.
-As part of Yale's Vascular Biology and Therapeutios program, the lab is located on the 4th floor of the Amistad building.
-Members of the Dardik laboratory include surgery residents from Yale and other programs as well as postdoctoral fellows and students from Japan, China, Lebanon and France.
+As part of Yale's Vascular Biology and Therapeutics program, the lab is located on the 4th floor of the Amistad building.
+Members of the Dardik laboratory include surgery residents from Yale and other programs as well as postdoctoral fellows and students from around the world.